ebi-webcomponents/nightingale/packages/protvista-track/README.md

     ]
 }
 ```
-**Note**: `locations` is an alternative to `start`-`stop` attributes, that expresses that a feature can appear in several locations, and also supports the idea of discontinuos features, by allowing to have `fragments`.
+**Note**: `locations` is an alternative to `start`-`stop` attributes, that expresses that a feature can appear in several locations, and also supports the idea of discontinuous features, by allowing to have `fragments`.

-So for example a single continuos feature, that only appears once can be represented in 2 ways.
+So for example a single continuous feature, that only appears once can be represented in 2 ways.
 The classic `{accession:'X', start:2, end:4}` or a more verbose version: `{accession:'X', locations: [{fragments: [{start:2, end:4}]}]}` an both should generate a track like this:
 ```
 -XXX------
 ```
-If the same feature appears in 2 places in the sequence, it cannot be represented with old format, however using locations will be something like:
+If the same feature appears in 2 places in the sequence, it can be represented using `locations`:
 ```javascript
 {
     accession: 'Y',